Cirius1792/aoc-2023/README.md

 where p is the number of patterns to match in the strings, which is 20 as we are looking for the digits or words stating for numbers from zero to nine

-# Day Two - Cube Conundrum
+# Day 2 - Cube Conundrum
 ## Part 1
 Given a target game, for each line of the input file we check if the extractions in the line are compatible with the target game.
 To do so, we gather the maximum number of cube for each color extracted during a game, let's call it "minimum viable game", and compare those numbers withe one in the target game.